-sweet smothergrass; sweet smother grass; Durbangrass; Durban grass
+Sweet smothergrass; sweet smother grass; Durbangrass; Durban grass.

 Sweet smothergrass also known as Durban grass is a coarse-textured perennial grass species with above-ground runners (stolons) which may extend for up to a metre.
 Leaves are 2.5-4.5 mm wide, blade length 50-70 mm in a lawn situation, mid-dark green, shiny, slightly hairy on the margins and slightly crinkled in appearance.
 The plants stolons produce tufted growths every 6-10 cm, which root at the nodes (DAF, no date).
 Inflorescence digitate, with spicate branches.
 Rhachis deciduous from axis; Fertile spikelets many flowered, with at least 2 fertile florets (2–6), comprising 2–6 fertile floret(s), with diminished florets at the apex, elliptic or oblong or ovate, laterally compressed, 4–5.5 mm long (Simon, 2010).
 Inflorescence radial arms are about 15 cm above the canopy if left unmown.
-Sweet smothergrass does produce some viable seed, but not in commercial quantity.
-Description source: Former Redlands DPI Technical Notes (DAF); Simon, 2010.
-Dactyloctenium australe, http://ausgrass2.myspecies.info/content/dactyloctenium-australe (accessed 15 Apr 2017) - view the latter web page to see excellent close up images.
+Sweet smothergrass does produce some viable seed, but not in commercial quantity (Description source: Former Redlands DPI Technical Notes (DAF)).
+If left unmown, stems can grow 30cm to 80cm tall.

 Relatively low maintenance turfgrass.
 Is best suited for (high) shaded areas with NO wear.
 The grass also handles full sun.
 The variety looks good following high fertility and mowing approx. 50 mm.
 The variety is more suited for domestic lawns, parks and garden areas.

-Pests, diseases and weeds
+Pests, disease and weeds

-Check to see which Pests, Disease and or Weeds this turf variety may be susceptible to and how to successfully control them in your home lawn or sports turf.
+Check to see which Pests, Diseases and or Weeds this turf variety may be susceptible to and how to successfully control them in your home lawn or sports turf.